Track down the performance issue of metacat query.

 query: 24 took: 315374

-#8 Updated by ben leinfelder almost 7 years ago
+#8 Updated by ben leinfelder about 7 years ago

 Running the same query (well, with "Insect" (not plural) so the results were not cached) with 50 threads makes this problem crop up.